Diagnosis & Types of EDS

 There are several types of EDS.
 Though some symptoms are the same, each type of EDS is different.

 If you think that you or someone you know may have any type of EDS, see a doctor who treats patients with connective tissue disorders.

 The three most common types of EDS are:

-People with EDS hypermobile type (EDS-HT, previously EDS III) will have very loose joints and soft, velvety skin without unusual stretchiness or wounding / tearing.
-EDS-HT is the most common type of EDS.
-Common medical problems include:
+People with EDS hypermobile type (hEDS, known before as EDS III) will have very loose joints and soft, velvety skin.
+The most common form of EDS is hEDS.

 - Joint dislocates or separates (called subluxation) with mild trauma